OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 If you're building a JAVA project:
 - [Maven Plugin](https://plugins.jenkins.io/maven-plugin): to compile your JAVA project.

-Having at least installed the *Mask Passwords Plugin* you can then search and install the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy)
+Having at least installed the *Mask Passwords Plugin* you can then search and install the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy).

-## Configure Octopus Deploy Plugin
+## Configure the Octopus Deploy Plugin

 After you have installed the Octopus Deploy plugin.
-First navigate toe Manage Jenkins > Global Tool Configuration to supply the details for Octopus CLI.
+First navigate to {{Manage Jenkins > Global Tool Configuration}} to supply the details for the Octopus CLI.

 :::success
 **Creating API keys**
-Learn about [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) so the plugin can interact with your Octopus Deploy server.
+Learn [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) so the plugin can interact with your Octopus Deploy server.
 :::

 ### Octopus CLI